pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

   <img src="Images/27.png">
 </div>

 Continuing with the example of the cat image detector, you can see that there are two different distributions of data on the x-axis.
 On the y-axis, we have three types of error: human level error, error on examples the algorithm has trained on, and error on examples the algorithm has not trained on.
-We can fill in the boxes with the different types of errors.

 If you wish, you can also fill in the remaining two boxes in this table: You can fill in the upper-right box (Human level performance on Mobile Images) by asking some humans to label your mobile cat images data and measure their error.
 You can fill in the next box by taking the mobile cat images (Distribution B) and putting a small fraction of into the training set so that the neural network learns on it too.
 Then you measure the learned model’s error on that subset of data.
 Filling in these two additional entries may sometimes give additional insight about what the algorithm is doing on the two different distributions (Distribution A and B) of data.